robflaherty/screentime/README.md

 #### `reportInterval` number
 The interval, in seconds, used to issue a report.
 The default is 10 seconds.

-#### `buffer` string
+#### `percentOnScreen` string
 This determines what percentage of the field must be on screen for it to be considered in view.
-The default is `25%`.
-One exception to this rule: if a field occupies the entire viewport it will be considred in view regardless of its viewable percentage.
+The default is `50%`.
+One exception to this rule: if a field occupies the majority of the viewport it will be considered in view regardless of its viewable percentage.

 #### `googleAnalytics` boolean
 Setting this to true (default is false) will send a Google Analytics event for each field (if the field has data to report) when the report is issued.